 Equestrians can enjoy the Equestrian Cross Country Course at Fort Tuthill County Park.
 Located on the north side of the park, the cross country course is open dawn to dusk, year-round, weather permitting, and dependent upon reserved events.
 Check out a map to see where the course is located.

-Check back for 2018 blackout dates for the Equestrian Cross Country Course.
+2018 Blackout Dates for the Equestrian Cross Country Course